mzboito/word_discovery/README.md

 1) Smoothing (optional): duongPostProcessing.py and reverse_duongPostProcessing.py receive a folder (full of alignment files) and another folder to store the new version of these files.

-2) Hard Segmentation: soft2HardAlignment.py and reverse_soft2HardAlignment.py receive the the path for the folder with the matrices, the dictionary file (for mboshi, this file is mboshi-french-parallel-corpus/full_corpus/corpus.token.dic100.train.mb.control), a number (0 for semi-supervised, 1 for unsupervised) and the output file name.
+2) Hard Segmentation: soft2HardAlignment.py and reverse_soft2HardAlignment.py receive the the path for the folder with the matrices, the output file name, the dictionary file (for mboshi, this file is mboshi-french-parallel-corpus/full_corpus/corpus.token.dic100.train.mb.control) and a number (0 for semi-supervised, 1 for unsupervised).
 If you input one, the script will ignore the dictionary file.

 * **How to evaluate:**